Yeshiva-University-CS/COM3820-F25/assignment-1/readme.md

 - **Thread Safety**: All shared data structures must be thread-safe using only the allowed concurrency utilities
 - **Logging**: Use the provided Log4j2 logger for output (do not use `System.out`)

-### Performance Requirements

-Your implementation will be evaluated on:
-- **Correctness**: Thread safety, data consistency, proper synchronization
-- **Throughput**: Orders processed per second during the simulation
-- **Scalability**: Performance with varying numbers of trader threads
-- **Resource Usage**: Efficient memory usage and CPU utilization

-### Testing and Evaluation
+### Evaluation

-Your solution will be tested with:
-- Various numbers of trader threads (2, 5, 10, 20)
-- Different queue capacities (100, 1000, unlimited)
-- Extended simulation durations (30+ seconds)
-- Stress testing for race conditions and deadlocks
+Your implementation will be evaluated on correctness, throughput, scalability, and resource usage.
+Solutions will be stress tested with varying thread counts (2, 5, 10, 20), queue capacities (100, 1000, unlimited), and extended simulation durations (30+ seconds).

-### Important Notes
+### Tips

-- Focus on correctness first, then optimize for performance
+- **Focus on correctness first**, then optimize for performance
-- Test your implementation with multiple thread counts to verify scalability
+- **Test thoroughly** with multiple thread counts to verify scalability
-- Pay special attention to edge cases in concurrent scenarios
+- **Handle edge cases** in concurrent scenarios carefully
-- Document any assumptions or design decisions in your code comments
-- The system should handle graceful shutdown without data loss or resource leaks
+- **Ensure clean shutdown** without data loss or resource leaks
-- Remember that `Main.java` (or similar) will be used exactly as provided for testing - ensure compatibility
-- Without atomic variables and ConcurrentHashMap, you'll need to think carefully about synchronization strategies
+- **Think carefully about synchronization strategies** without atomic variables and ConcurrentHashMap

-Remember that the key to success is balancing correctness with performance while maintaining clean, readable, and well-documented code.
-This assignment mirrors real-world concurrent system design challenges you'll encounter in industry, where understanding fundamental synchronization mechanisms is crucial.
+This assignment mirrors real-world concurrent system design challenges where understanding fundamental synchronization mechanisms is crucial.